Steroid: Biological significance

-Steroids and their metabolites often function as signalling molecules (the most notable examples are steroid hormones), and steroids and phospholipids are components of cell membranes.
+Steroids and their metabolites are often signalling molecules (the most notable examples are steroid hormones), and steroids and phospholipids are components of cell membranes.
 Steroids such as cholesterol decrease membrane fluidity.

 Similar to lipids, steroids are highly concentrated energy stores.
 However, they are not typically sources of energy; in mammals, they are normally metabolized and excreted.

-Steroids play critical roles in a number of disorders, including malignancies like prostate cancer, where steroid production inside and outside the tumour promotes cancer cell aggressiveness.
+Steroids play critical roles in a number of disorders, including malignancies like prostate cancer, where steroid production inside and outside the tumor promotes cancer cell aggressiveness.

 Biosynthesis and metabolism

 Simplified representation of lanosterol (steroid) synthesis.
 The intermediates isopentenyl pyrophosphate (PP or IPP) and dimethylallyl pyrophosphate (DMAPP) form geranyl pyrophosphate (GPP), squalene and lanosterol (which can be converted into other steroids).

 The hundreds of steroids found in animals, fungi, and plants are made from lanosterol (in animals and fungi; see examples above) or cycloartenol (in other eukaryotes).
 Both lanosterol and cycloartenol derive from cyclization of the triterpenoid squalene.
-Lanosterol and cycloartenol are sometimes called protosterols because they serve as the starting compounds for all other steroids.
+Lanosterol and cycloartenol are sometimes called protosterols because they are the starting compounds for all other steroids.

 Steroid biosynthesis is an anabolic pathway which produces steroids from simple precursors.
 A unique biosynthetic pathway is followed in animals (compared to many other organisms), making the pathway a common target for antibiotics and other anti-infection drugs.
 Steroid metabolism in humans is also the target of cholesterol-lowering drugs, such as statins.
 In humans and other animals the biosynthesis of steroids follows the mevalonate pathway, which uses acetyl-CoA as building blocks for dimethylallyl diphosphate (DMAPP) and isopentenyl diphosphate (IPP).

 In subsequent steps DMAPP and IPP conjugate to form farnesyl diphosphate (FPP), which further conjugates with each other to form the linear triterpenoid squalene.
 Squalene biosynthesis is catalyzed by squalene synthase, which belongs to the squalene/phytoene synthase family.
 Subsequent epoxidation and cyclization of squalene generate lanosterol, which is the starting point for additional modifications into other steroids (steroidogenesis).
 In other eukaryotes, the cyclization product of epoxidized squalene (oxidosqualene) is cycloartenol.